|

 And folks, we have an anomaly right here

-in Ruskin.
 On the south bank of the Little Manatee, in that zone

 that isn’t in the Ruskin Community Plan, but that for the most part